9-slice scaling

 9-slice scaling (also known as Scale 9 grid, 9-slicing or 9-patch) is a 2D image resizing technique to proportionally scale an image by splitting it in a grid of nine parts.

 The key idea is to prevent image scaling distortion by protecting the pixels defined in 4 parts (corners) of the image and scaling or repeating the pixels in the other 5 parts.

 A variation of the concept, the 3-slice scaling, consists in a grid of 3 parts in which only the pixels in 2 parts (the edges) are protected and the pixels on the middle part are repeated.

 History and use

 The concept was first introduced in a consumer application by Macromedia in Flash 8 (2005). and it was available as feature to scale symbols.
 Later on, in 2007 Adobe introduced it as a feature in Adobe Fireworks CS3, Adobe Illustrator, and Adobe Flash.
-Today it is also present as a feature of game development software like Unreal engine, Urho3D, and Unity 3D.
+Today it is also present as a feature of game development software like Unreal Engine, Bevy, Urho3D, and Unity 3D.

 The technique can be used to manipulate both bitmap/raster graphics and vector graphics.
 A current implementation of the 9-slice technique is present on the CSS 3 Backgrounds and Borders spec by using the border-image property.

+27-slice scaling

+The concept used in 9-slice scaling can be extended to 3D, which enables a more natural way of scaling certain 3D meshes.
+The number 27 is derived by splitting a cuboid into 3 sections on all 3 axes.

+The general method of scaling remains the same, whereby the 8 corners of the cuboid do not scale, similar to the 4 corners present in 9-slice scaling.
+The central core scales in 3 dimensions.
+The 6 faces of the cuboid scale in 2 dimensions.
+The remaining 12 edge pieces scale in 1 dimension.
+All of which are relative to the actual scaling applied.

+A functional implementation is done in Unity as a downloadable package.